 Dr. Akeem was born in Lagos Nigeria.
 He studied at Day by Day nursery and primary school &AdisaBashua Surulere, Lagos.
 Secondary Education at Birch Freeman, Lagos and Federal Govt College Azare, Bauchi State, Nigeria (Class of 1989).
 He proceeded to Truman College and Chicago State University, USA- graduating with a BSc. in Biology/Pre-med in 1995, Doctor of Medicine MD 2000 at University of Illinois, Rockford, Illinois, USA and subsequently, University of Toronto, Toronto, Canada for a Post graduate Medicine, Family Practice, 2007.

 He did a Private practice family practice medicine 2008-2014, Toronto, Ontario, Canada.
 Later on became a Franchisee Owner from 2012-2014 at Appletree Medical Center, Canada and Toronto Medical Laser Clinic, Canada.

 He is a member of the Canadian Medical Association (CMA), Ontario Medical Association (OMA), Canadian Association of Nigerian Physician and Dentist (CANPAD) and Medical and Dental Council of Nigeria (MDCN)

-Postcards From Africa is a WWN Feature about creating a new, positive, empowering narrative of Africa by Africans.
-This is a movement about igniting an empowered citizenry to make a difference by bridging the integrity gap.
+Postcards From Africa is a WWN™ Feature for creating a new, positive, empowering narrative of Africa by Africans.
+It is about igniting an empowered citizenry to make a difference by bridging the integrity gap.
 It is about changing the status quo, from waiting passively for ‘leaders’, to our embracing a new paradigm that WE are the leaders we seek.

 Do you know anyone, idea or cause that should be featured?
-We’d love to hear from you: email@example.com
+We’d love to hear from you: wwnetworkafrica.com